 - Identify what skills you need to move forward in your career.

 - Make a decision about the subjects you have to take at school.

 How does career counselling work?

-The career counselling process is a collaborative process.
-The career counsellor would use various career assessments.
+The career counseling process is a collaborative process.
+The career counselor would use various career assessments and career guidance techniques.
 The results of your career tests are used to help you make a career choice.

-One of the more popular approaches to career counselling is the life design approach.
+One of the most researched approaches to career counselling is the life design approach.
 The life design approach to career counselling has gained popularity.
-The work of Mark Savickas allowed career counselling to shift the approach from a positivistic paradigm in career counselling to a more constructivist paradigm.
+The work of Mark Savickas allowed the career counsellor to shift the approach from test and tell approach in career counselling to a more collaborative and dynamic approach.

 What does the career counselling process look like?

-The career counselling process, depending on a client’s needs, normally consists of the assessment process and the counselling process.
+- The career counselling process, depending on your career development needs, normally consists of the assessment process and the counselling process.
 Traditionally these are the type of assessments I use during the career counselling process:

 - Personality assessment